Developing the Anaerobic Digestion Process

-Rutherford Renewables provided particular expertise in the use of the biofertiliser to farmland including technical, commercial and marketing.
+Rutherford Renewables provided particular expertise in the use of bio fertiliser to farmland including technical, commercial, and marketing skills.

-The biodigestion process which is also known as anaerobic digestion in biogas digesters provides renewable energy, for which another word is alternative energy.
+The biodigestion process which is also known as anaerobic digestion and takes place in a biogas digester provides renewable energy, for which another word is alternative energy.

-The biodigestion process is fed with a biofuel, which is preferably a waste biomass, and in that way the anaerobic digestion process produces sustainable energy.
-Sustainable energy is also often called green energy, and since that so called “green” energy comes from hitherto largely unused energy sources many people refer to it as alternative energy
+The anaerobic digestion process is fed with a biofuel, which is preferably waste biomass, and in that way, the process produces biogas which is renewable and a sustainable energy source.
+Sustainable energy is also often called green energy, and since that so-called “green” energy comes from hitherto largely unused energy sources many people refer to it as alternative energy

-CHP can be used for space heating in buildings, for heating greenhouses and the farmhouses and barns of the farms which have biogas plants.
+CHP can be used for space heating in buildings, for heating greenhouses, and the farmhouses and barns of farms that have biogas plants.

 Biodigesters can be used to reduce pollution as the example project shown in our “Projects” section in Scotland demonstrated.

 Biodigestion can be an ethical and environmentally friendly way to reduce carbon dioxide, thus helping in the struggle to minimise climate change, which is leading to global warming.

 The simplest way to use the biogas produced has been to generate electricity.
 Once again people give this electricity a variety of names, such as “green electricity”, and “organic electricity”.
 This is eco-friendly electricity leading some to call it “eco power”.